 The Hellenic Cultural Foundation is pleased to announce the recipients of the 2019 scholarships for outstanding achievement in Hellenic studies.
 These awards are given to worthy University of Arizona students who are studying various aspects of Greek culture, ancient to modern, including ancient and modern Greek language or literature, Greek archaeology, history, or philosophy.

-- Arica Hanson, major in Classical Civilization; for participation in Dr. Eleni Hasaki’s courses in Arizona in Italy
+- Arica Hanson, major in Classical Civilization; for participation in Dr. Eleni Hasaki’s courses in Italy

 - Katrina Kuxhausen, major in Classics, Anthropology, and History; for her continued study of Greek language, history, and material culture